-When children join the Pre-Prep in Reception, they follow an enhanced version of the Early Years Foundation Stage Programme that they will have experienced at nursery.
+When children join the Pre-Prep in Reception, they follow an enhanced version of the Early Years Foundation Stage Programme they experienced at nursery.
 Learning is practical, hands-on and tailored to and guided by each child’s choice and interests.
 For more information, please see the EYFS section.

 Throughout the Pre-Prep, children are taught using a creative curriculum.
-Each half term centres on a theme on which to base learning.
+Each half term learning is based on a theme.
 Recent ones include ‘Whizz, Bang, Pop’, ‘Blitzed’ and ‘Town and Gown’.
-Themes are launched with a ‘Wow’ starter to begin each child’s immersion in their learning and stimulate their questions and curiosity.
-Literacy and numeracy skills are interwoven with the theme, as is learning in many of the traditional ‘subjects’; however, where it is not possible to make meaningful links, then subjects are taught discretely.
+Themes are launched with a ‘Wow’ starter: to begin each child’s immersion in their learning, stimulate their curiosity and questions.
+There is a focus upon developing phonics skills from the earliest days in Reception, however, where possible, literacy and numeracy skills are interwoven with the theme, as is learning in many of the traditional ‘subjects’.
+Where it is not possible to make meaningful links, then subjects are taught discretely.

-Throughout their time in the Pre-Prep, the children will encounter a rich variety of learning experiences and have firm foundations upon which to build as they move to Year 4 at Bardwell Road and beyond.
+Throughout their time in the Pre-Prep, the children will encounter a rich variety of learning experiences giving them a firm foundation upon which to build as they move on to Year 4 at Bardwell Road and beyond.